SoloPHP/Inertia/README.md

 - Support for partial reloads and asset versioning
 - Compatible with any PSR-7 compliant framework
 - Proper handling of JSON and HTML responses based on request type
+- Type-safe implementation with readonly properties
+- Final classes for better predictability

 ## Installation